Video on development of 4-7 months

 - Rattles with small parts will be easily swallowed by babies and may lead to suffocation.

 - Pay attention to the safety labels on toys; make sure that the colours and paints used on the surface of toys comply with the safety standards.
-Colours that are not up to standard may contain heavy metal (e.g. lead).
-If children lick the colours constantly, they may suffer from chronic heavy metal poisoning.
+Paints that are not up to standard may contain heavy metal (e.g. lead).
+If children lick the paints constantly, they may suffer from chronic heavy metal poisoning.

 - Pick toys that are light in weight for babies.
-Do not pick the ones that are inflammable, fragile or rust easily.
+Do not pick those that are inflammable, fragile or rust easily.

 - The edges of toys have to be smooth.
-Check often to avoid any sharp edges or cracks hurting your baby.
+Check the toys for any sharp edges or cracks often to avoid hurting your baby.

 - Clean the toys frequently, as babies like dropping them onto the floor and putting them into their mouth.